lixinW/ship-hats-docs/getting-started.md

 ## Prerequisites

-- Make sure that you have the required [Subscription](subscription).   <!--Visit [Subscription info](https://www.developer.tech.gov.sg/singapore-government-tech-stack/toolchain/subscription) and [Subscription FAQ](https://docs.developer.tech.gov.sg/docs/ship-hats-documentation/#/subscription) for information on subscription tiers. -->
+- Make sure that you have the required [Subscription](subscription).
 - A session is active for 20 minutes.
 Therefore, we recommend having the following details before clicking the onboarding link that you receive in your email:
     |Information|Particulars|
     |---|---|